dbalgoma/ChromAsym/README.md

 ## License

-PeakAsymmetryFactor is released under the GNU General Public License Version 3.
+ChromAsym is released under the GNU General Public License Version 3.
 See the LICENSE file for more details.

 For questions and feedback, please open an issue on the GitHub issue tracker.